aaronvotan/ansible_builder/README.md

 - `common.yml`: Configuration file containing variables used in the playbook.
 Modify this file to customize the environment settings.

 - `cisco.yml`: Example file specifying the files, certificates, and dependencies required for the custom EE.
 Modify this file according to your specific needs.
+I've only included the krb5.conf and certs here to show an example of how to include files; you wouldn't need to include them and I generally don't.

 Feel free to explore the repository and adapt it to your requirements.
 If you have any questions reach out.